carbon-design-system/carbon-web-components/README.md

 ## JavaScript framework support

-In addition to the available Web Component versions of Carbon components, this library also supports usage with JavaScript frameworks such as Angular, React, and Vue if the desire is to use instead of the pure framework versions of Carbon components.
+In addition to the available Web Component versions of Carbon components, this library also supports usage with JavaScript frameworks like Angular, React, and Vue if the desire is to use instead of the pure framework versions of Carbon components.
+Specifically for React, this library comes with a wrapper implementation around the Carbon Web Components for more seamless integration with your React application.

 This is achievable since Web Components is the modern browser standard, and works well with other front-end frameworks that exist in the application.
 In turn, this also comes with the benefits of encapsulation within the Shadow DOM: